Flamenco Explained is: a book, video tutorials, a philosophy.

 Kai Narezo takes the intimidation out of learning to play flamenco guitar - for fun and alongside the art with dancers and singers.
 Join in on the juerga with Kai and other guitarists, dancers and singers in our online community both for free and subscribed video tutorials and method book lessons.

 Flamenco Explained - The Guitarist's Survival Guide, is the first book that breaks down the inner workings of flamenco and helps the guitarist truly understand this amazing art form.
 Flamenco Explained presents the underlying architecture of flamenco in a new way that is accessible to all musicians and prepares the aspiring guitarist to accompany flamenco dance and cante and communicate with other flamenco musicians.
 Flamenco Explained has already been used as the foundation for Berklee College of Music's first ever flamenco guitar class.

 Compás is what defines flamenco.
 It's the underlying structure of everything we do.
-If you want to play flamenco you need to understand this, so start here with compás and palmas tutorials.
-Did we mention that Palmas are probably the best way to really learn compás?
-They are!
+If you want to play flamenco you need to understand this, so start here with these compás tutorials.
+Did we mention that Compás is everything?
+It is!

 In this lesson we break down the compás for Alegrias - a 12-beat compás that's faster than a Soleá but not as fast as a Buleria.
 All of the right-hand patterns here also apply perfectly to Soleá por Buleria.

 Seguirillas Lesson 1/3 - Counting and Llamada - TUTORIAL

 In this video we look at the Llamada por Seguirillas as a way to really understand how to count and feel the compás.
 Seguirillas is built on the same 12-beat foundation as Soleá, but we feel and count it in a very different way, so this is a great place to start.
 We also look at one of the most c...